OpenTermsArchive/opentermsarchive.org/CONTRIBUTING.md

 ## Local creation of services from contribution interface

-If you are interested in setting up a local instance where you can directly save the result of the contribution interface (`/contribute`) in the corresponding folder in Open Terms Archive project you can add the following constant to your `.env.local`
+If you are interested in setting up a local instance where you can directly save the result of the contribution interface (`/contribute`) in the corresponding folder in Open Terms Archive project you have to specify the path with the following constant in `.env.local` file:

 ```
 NEXT_PUBLIC_OTA_SERVICES_PATH="/Users/username/Workspace/ambanum/OpenTermsArchive/services"